chapnickc/HPCJobExample/README.md

 where `script_name` is replaced with the name of your job script (ie. `run.sh`).

 There are a number of options you can use with the `qsub` command to do things like name your job, specify your queue (using the `-q` option as shown above), and more.
-There are a few examples in script `run.sh` in this project.
+There are a few examples in script `run.sh` that are discussed in the [Non-Interactive Job Example](#non-interactive-job-example) in this project.

 For more information please see the "Job Input and Output" section of [this article](http://genomics.princeton.edu/support/grids/sge.shtml).